peterargalas/charlenes-coffe-corner/readme.md

 ## Interpretations and notes from implementing the Coffee Corner application

+### How to run

+- Build with `mvn package`
+- Run from command line with `java -jar target/coffee-1.0-SNAPSHOT.jar large coffee with extra milk`

 ### Current status

 I believe in "Make it work, make it nice, make it perform (if needed)".
-Currently, this project is in the "make it work" phase, where the requirements aren't implemented, eg there is no program yet, but the business logic as verified by tests appears to work for the happy paths.
+Currently, this project is in the "make it nice" phase, where all the requirements are implemented, but the code needs an iteration or two to make it simpler and more readable, as well as providing a good user experience when bad input is entered.

-I am also in a position where I'd like to submit something today, therefore I've forwarded a link to this repository and might continue working on it this evening (2022-03-09).
+I am also in a position where I'd like to submit something today, therefore I've forwarded a link to this repository and might continue working on it this evening (2022-03-10).

 ### TODO

-- Implement program that reads purchased items from the command line and outputs the receipt to the console.
-- Add code and tests for the unhappy paths
+- Add usage instructions to the main class when the input isn't parsable.
+- Check code coverage, that has gone down since the Main class was added.
+- Add test to Main class.
 - Refactor code for increased clarity and possibly efficiency.
 Some of the stream operations would benefit from cleanup for readability and virtually no considerations have been made for performance.
 I think this makes sense given that we're printing a receipt for a coffee shop, meaning that the most likely scenario is that we have a few items per